munim110/ar_downscaling/README.md

 ### 2. Running the Notebooks
 1. Open any `.ipynb` notebook from this repository in Google Colab.
-2. Run the first cell to mount your Google Drive:
+2. Run the following cell to mount your Google Drive:

    ```python
    from google.colab import drive